CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

 When you change data types using the **CHANGE** clause or the **MODIFY** clause, the data can be modified.
 For example, if you shorten the length of a column, the character string may be truncated if the value of configuration parameter alter_table_change_type_strict is set to **no**.
 But if the parameter value is set to **yes**, the change or modify is not allowed and it returns an error. the configuration parameter allow_truncated_string also affect the similar as alter_table_change_type_strict.

-When changing the type of the column specified AUTO_INCREMENT, it can't be changed to a column type that not be allowed to used with the AUTO_INCREMENT.
+When changing the type of the column specified AUTO_INCREMENT, it cannot be changed to a column type that is not allowed to used with the AUTO_INCREMENT.
 For example, if you try to change the column type of "a" from INT to VARCHAR with the ALTER statement as shown below, an error occurs.

 .. code-block:: sql